blueprint-platform/codegen-blueprint/docs/architecture/architecture-governance-and-ai-protocol.md

 * [ ] Tests or rules enforce the claim
 * [ ] README and docs remain truthful
 * [ ] No new drift vectors introduced
+* [ ] No architectural decision was delegated implicitly to tooling or frameworks

 > Passing tests alone is not sufficient.